AdobeDocs/experience-manager-learn.ja-JP/help/sites/edge-delivery-services/developing/universal-editor/5-new-block.md

 $ git add .
 $ git commit -m "Add teaser block JSON files so it is available in Universal Editor"
+# JSON files are compiled automatically and added to the commit via a husky precommit hook
 $ git push origin teaser
 ```